The Vector Heat Method: Smooth Formulation

 to obtain a diffused vector field \(Y_t\).
 For a small time \(t > 0\), each vector \(Y_t|_q\) will closely match the \emph{direction} of the closest source vector \(X|_p\), but will have the wrong \emph{magnitude}, \ie, \(|Y_t|_q \ne |X|_p\).
 To get the right magnitude, we solve the two scalar diffusion equations

 The quotient \(\overline{u}_t := u_t/\phi_t\) then gives the magnitude of the vector at the closest point, and the final vector field is hence just

-At a high level this story parallels the scalar heat method, where one cannot simply apply Varadhan's formula, but must instead normalize the gradient to obtain the correct magnitude.
-Likewise, in the vector heat method we cannot simply divide by the scalar solution, but must carefully interpolate magnitudes.
-Both strategies improve numerical robustness: even if there are small errors in direction, the magnitudes are essentially perfect (\figref{quotient_vs_maginterpolate}, \figloc{right}).
-We next consider how to discretize this procedure; further questions about numerical behavior are examined in \secref{DiscussionAndValidation}.
+This strategy resembles the scalar heat method, where one cannot simply apply Varadhan's formula, but must instead normalize the gradient to obtain the correct magnitude.
+Likewise, in the vector heat method we cannot simply divide the vector heat kernel by the scalar heat kernel (as in \eqref{HeatKernelRatio}), but must carefully interpolate magnitudes.
+This strategy provides numerical robustness: even if there are small errors in direction, the magnitudes are essentially perfect (\figref{quotient_vs_maginterpolate}, \figloc{right}).

+Note that for points on the cut locus, \(\overline{X}_t\) essentially approaches an average of all closest vectors (see for instance \citet{Ludewig:2016:HKA}).
+Importantly, we have no particular interest in approximating the cut locus itself; the presence of a cut locus is merely a natural feature of any globally accurate approximation of the true (smooth) solution to our problem.
+Global accuracy turns out to be essential for applications---see for instance \figref{smoothest_field_comparison} and discussion in \secref{Applications}.